MacInnes Student Ice Arena

 John J. MacInnes Student Ice Arena is a 4,200-capacity hockey arena in Houghton, Michigan.
 It is home to the Michigan Tech Huskies men's ice hockey team.
 It is named for John J. MacInnes, head coach of the Huskies from 1956 to 1983, who was one of the most successful coaches in the history of college hockey with a record of 555-295-39.

 In addition to hockey, the arena is used for Spring Commencement ceremonies.
 The arena's original Wurlitzer organ was used during the Commencement ceremonies, until it was removed during the 2009 renovations.

 In 2008, the original wooden seats were replaced with plastic seats.
-Renovations continued in 2009 with the addition of twelve private suites at the west end of the arena.
-An office renovated in 2010 became the thirteenth suite.
+Renovations continued in 2009 with the addition of 12 private suites at the west end of the arena.
+An office renovated in 2010 became the 13th suite.
 The design for the renovations were completed by the renowned architecture firm Rossetti Architects, a Michigan-based company.
-The ten smaller center suites are leased by the season, and the larger three corner suites are game-by-game rentals.
+The 10 smaller center suites are leased by the season, and the larger three corner suites are game-by-game rentals.